National BBQ Month: Should You Wash Chicken and Steak Before Cooking?

 Managers learn how to lower the risk of spreading illnesses.

 Food and Beverage Takeout, Pickup, and Delivery (Employees)

 The course teaches employees how to limit the spread of illnesses.

 ANSI Food Manager Certification Exam with Online Proctor

 Take our ANSI-CFP accredited exam to earn your Food Manager Certification.

 Food and Beverage Takeout, Pickup, and Delivery (Consumers)

 Learn the best practices for preventing the spread of illnesses when ordering to go

-Should You Wash Meat Before Cooking?
+Are You Supposed to Wash Meat Before Cooking?